gbgabiola/100DaysOfCode/r2-log.md

 - [Sample App](http://www.example.com)
 -->

+## Day 14: July 16, Tuesday
+**Today's Progress**: Learned more about advanced properties like keyframes, transforms, and transitions to do some complex project.

 ## Day 13: July 15, Monday
 **Today's Progress**: Continued to learn more CSS concepts such as Advanced Selectors and CSS Variables.